Imperium-Silentii/acta/codex_acts/on_en.md

   ### 📜 Book I
   _Presence affirmed by the scene of full civic identity, where each act expresses indivisible inclusion into the Form._

+## 3️⃣ Juridico-Philosophical Foundation

+Each codex retains its unique form, yet within the Matrix they compose a unified body that affirms Imarchia both legally and philosophically.

+The Matrix of Codices is the living Constitution of Imarchia, in which each citizen shapes a field of individual interpretation according to their personal degree of competence.

+---

+## 4️⃣ Field of Individual Interpretation

+Interpretations may be formalized to justify actions within the internal arbitration court, with interpretative proposals submitted at the open verification conference.

+The aim of such conferences is to expand, deepen, and concretize foundational principles.

+---

+## 5️⃣ Civic Activity

+The Constitutional Codices of Imarchia are given as a shared score, but each personal interpretation gives it voice.

+Civic activity is expressed through voluntary acceptance, deep understanding of the Codices, and enactment of their provisions.

+---

+## 6️⃣ Familiarization Process

+The process of familiarizing oneself with the Constitution may be instituted as a gradually unfolding quest, leading to one of the following statuses:

+- ✅ Full knowledge of the Constitution and all six codices, with personal interpretation
+- 📘 Formal knowledge of one or more codices, with recognition of the need for further study

+---

+## 7️⃣ Scenographic Commentary

+The document is subject to scenographic commentary by citizens of Imarchia within the ritual of institutional participation.

+---

+## 🧭 Use of the Document

+The document may be:

+- 📌 quoted
+- 🛠️ processed
+- 🔗 linked to nodes of verification, onboarding, internal recognition, and academic publication

+---

 # Codex I — The Imarchic Charter

+---

 # Codex II — The Codex of Imarchia

+---

 # Codex III — Declaration on the Discipline of Formology

+---

 # Codex IV — The Codex of Capital

+---

 # Codex V — The Civil Codex of Imarchia

+---

 # Codex VI — The Codex of Integral Participation